davidivkovic/nextjs-wpf/README.md

 https://user-images.githubusercontent.com/16724395/192407115-065e5588-88dd-4b21-a22d-f9ab15f5fa92.mp4

 ### Info ℹ️
-The goal of this project was to develop a simple binding system in pwf, inspired by declarative frontent frameworks.
+The goal of this project was to develop a simple binding system in WPF, inspired by declarative frontend frameworks such as Vue.js.

 Implemented are:
 - [`Window`](/src/Primitives/Window.cs) - A window whose title and icon are stripped using the win32 api `uxtheme.dll`, providing a clean look.